5 Things to Know About Covering and Camouflaging Vitiligo

 Most products only provide coverage for up to a few days

-Your skin is constantly shedding – and that means removing the artificial coloring from tanners and camouflages.
+Your skin is constantly shedding–which also removes the artificial coloring from tanners and camouflages.
 As a result, most “coverage” lasts up to seven days but will start fading after three days.
 Products can also start fading earlier depending on wear and tear on your skin.
 Are you washing dishes?
 Taking frequent showers?
 Activities like these can cause products to fade more quickly.

 Why does this matter?
-You want to set realistic expectations for how often you’ll need to reapply product – and make sure your lifestyle can accommodate the time requirement if you plan to use tanners or camouflages frequently.
-If a product advertises wear that is longer than a week, you can be skeptical.
+You want to set realistic expectations for how often you’ll need to reapply a camouflage–and make sure your lifestyle can accommodate the time requirement if you plan to use tanners or camouflages frequently.
+(And if a product advertises wear that is longer than a week, you can be skeptical.)

 Not all products are transfer-resistant